Nyamwangeo/LSTM-Stock-Price-Prediction-/README.md

  Results:
 - The model’s performance metrics indicate its effectiveness in predicting stock price directions, providing valuable insights for potential trading strategies.

- Future Work:
+ Future Objective:
-- Explore the inclusion of additional features such as technical indicators or sentiment analysis from news articles (I must emphasize sentiment analysis as this is key to driving of prices).
+- Explore the inclusion of additional features such as technical indicators or sentiment analysis from news articles (I must emphasize sentiment analysis as this is key to driving of prices, I already have one sentimental analysis model and looking to integrate both and see the outcomes).
-- Fine-tune the LSTM model's parameters and architecture for improved accuracy.
+- Fine-tune the LSTM model's parameters and architecture for improved accuracy (minimize MSE and RMSE).
 - Consider extending the prediction horizon or applying the model to different stocks and markets.